blzniti/blzniti/README.md

 <h1>About Me: 👋 </h1>
 <div align="lift">

-I’m a passionate Junior Full Stack Developer from Thailand, currently pursuing a bachelor's degree in Computer Science at Mahasarakham University.
-I am deeply committed to growing my skills and knowledge in the tech industry.
+I’m a Junior Full Stack Developer from Thailand, currently pursuing a bachelor's degree in Computer Science at Mahasarakham University.
+I am committed to growing my skills and knowledge in the tech industry.

 <h2>🔧 Current Learning Focus:</h2>